-Stunted, wasted, and underweight children under five years of age are the three major nutritional indicators.
+Stunted, wasted, and underweight children under 5 years of age are the three major nutritional indicators.
 Wasting is an indicator of acute malnutrition.
 Children who are wasted are too thin for their height, and have a much greater risk of dying than children who are not wasted.

-Enter the indicator value for the overall indicator and for each disaggregate category under the appropriate ZOI category (DA/ESF-funded, FFP/CDF-funded, JPC/Resiliencefocus).
-Enter the total ZOI sub-population covered by each disaggregate for the disaggregate categories only, and FTFMS will sum across disaggregates to get the total population in the ZOI.
-Enter:

-- percent of children 0-59 months of age in the sample that is wasted - percent of male children 0-59 month of age in the sample that is wasted - total population of male children 0-59 month of age in the ZOI - percent of female children 0-59 month of age in the sample that is wasted - total population of female children 0-59 month of age in the ZOI
+UNIT: Percent Enter the indicator value for the overall indicator and for each disaggregate category under the appropriate ZOI category (DA/ESF-funded, FFP/CDF-funded, JPC/Resilience focus).
+Enter the total ZOI subpopulation covered by each disaggregate for the disaggregate categories only, and FTFMS will sum across disaggregates to get the total population in the ZOI.
+Enter: percent of children 0-59 months of age in the sample that is wasted percent of male children 0-59 months of age in the sample that is wasted total population of male children 0-59 months of age in the sample that DISAGGREGATE BY: Sex : Male, Female is wasted 5. total population of female children 0-59 months of age in the ZOI TYPE: Impact DIRECTION OF CHANGE: Lower is better.